 In such cases, changes are made only if the child widget agrees to the compromises.
 The geometry manager fills in the geometry_return parameter with the actual changes it can make, including an appropriate mask, and returns the XtGeometryAlmost return code.
 If a bit in the geometry_return->request_mode is the value of 0, the geometry manager does not change the corresponding value if the geometry_return parameter is used immediately in a new request.
-If a bit is one, the geometry_return parameter.
+If a bit is one, the geometry_manager changes that element to the corresponding value in the geometry_return parameter.
 More bits may be set in the geometry_return parameter than in the original request if the geometry manager in set to change other fields upon compromise acceptance from the child widget.